7 Cheap Ways to Stay Warm Without Cranking the Heat

 Seal gaps effortlessly with the Alien Draft Seal flexible tape set

-For simple winter energy saving tips that actually work, start by sealing drafts around windows and doors.
-The Alien Draft Seal is a transparent silicone strip that sticks along the edges of windows, doors, and even shower doors to block cold air leaks.
-You get three rolls, 3.6 cm wide and totalling 15 meters, so there’s enough for a small home or apartment.
-Because it’s clear silicone, it blends in nicely on white trim and glass, which is great if you rent or don’t want ugly foam tape everywhere.
-The peel-and-stick adhesive is designed to grip wood, glass, tile, and metal, giving you a simple, affordable way to lower heating bills and improve energy efficient heating in Canada’s colder months.
+For sealing drafts around window and door frames, this Alien Draft Seal is hard to beat.
+It's a transparent silicone strip that sticks along edges of windows, doors, and even shower doors.
+You get three rolls (3.6 cm wide, 15 meters total) — enough for a small home or apartment.
+Because it's clear silicone, it blends in on white trim and glass, which matters if you rent or don't want ugly foam tape everywhere.
+The peel-and-stick adhesive grips wood, glass, tile, and metal.
+For a deeper comparison of sealing options, see our door seal tape and weather stripping guide.

 Pros

-• Very affordable way to cut noticeable window and door drafts
+• Affordable way to seal window and door drafts

-• Long 15-meter total length covers multiple windows and doors
+• 15-meter length covers multiple windows and doors

 Cons